ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on how celebrities rise and fall economically.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on the predictable phases of fame.

 ---